-Guidelines for Faculty, Research Scientists, Students, and Staff of the Jackson School of Geosciences, UT Austin
+Guidelines for Faculty, Students, and Staff of the Jackson School of Geosciences, UT Austin

-Preamble: The guidelines below embody the best practices to be used by current faculty, research scientists, staff, teaching and research assistants.
+Preamble: The guidelines below embody the best practices to be used by current faculty, staff, teaching and research assistants.
 They are intended to provide a heightened awareness of the need to consciously establish effective and productive relationships that start with trust, courtesy, two-way communications, and shared expectations.

-Effective research and education programs at the Jackson School of Geosciences (JSG) require a clear understanding of best practices in terms of a range of professional interactions among faculty, research scientists, undergraduate and graduate students, student advisees, and staff.
+Effective research and education programs at the Jackson School of Geosciences (JSG) require a clear understanding of best practices in terms of a range of professional interactions among faculty, undergraduate and graduate students, student advisees, and staff.
 Effective instruction, learning, advising, and research, and professional career growth requires open communication, ethical professional conduct between all individuals, collegial interactions, proactive mentoring, and a responsive administration to ensure a positive and successful setting across all levels of the educational endeavor.

-To ensure a productive JSG setting, all staff, faculty, research scientists and students are expected to treat one another respectfully and fairly, and the professors, research advisors, and teaching assistants are expected to serve as role models, upholding the highest ethical and professional standards.
+To ensure a productive JSG setting, all staff, faculty, and students are expected to treat one another respectfully and fairly, and the professors, research advisors, and teaching assistants are expected to serve as role models, upholding the highest ethical and professional standards.

-Faculty-Staff, Research Scientist-Staff, Faculty-Research Scientist & Peer Interactions
+Faculty-Staff & Peer Interactions

-Faculty-Staff, Research Scientist-Staff, Faculty-Research Scientist and Peer Interactions should:
+Faculty-Staff and Peer Interactions should:

-- promote an environment that is intellectually stimulating and free of harassment; - be supportive, equitable, accessible, encouraging, and respectful; - recognize and respect the cultural backgrounds of all fellow faculty, research scientists and staff; - be proactive Jackson School citizens, keeping track of the full range of responsibilities of all individuals; - be as flexible as possible concerning tasks associated with the school mission including research, committee service, and teaching; - be sensitive to the power imbalance in the tenured full professor-junior professor, senior-junior research scientist, faculty/research scientist-staff relationships.
+- promote an environment that is intellectually stimulating and free of harassment; - be supportive, equitable, accessible, encouraging, and respectful; - recognize and respect the cultural backgrounds of all fellow faculty and staff; - be proactive Jackson School citizens, keeping track of the full range of responsibilities of all individuals; - be as flexible as possible concerning tasks associated with the school mission including research, committee service, and teaching; - be sensitive to the power imbalance in the tenured full professor-junior professor, tenured and professional faculty, as well as faculty-staff relationships.

-Faculty/Research Scientist Advisors & Co-advisors (in addition to above)
+Faculty Advisors & Co-advisors (in addition to above)

-Faculty/Research Scientist advisors and co-advisors (in addition to above) should:
+Faculty advisors and co-advisors (in addition to above) should: